aqilc/chasm/readme.md

 - Supports AVX-256 and many other x86 extensions.
 - Fast, assembling up to 100 million instructions per second.
 - Easy and flexible syntax, allowing you as much freedom as possible with coding practices.
-- Simple error handling system, returning 0 from a function if it failed and fast error retrieval with `x64error(NULL)`;
+- Simple error handling system, returning 0 from a function if it failed and fast error retrieval with `x64error(NULL)`.
-- Stringification of the IR for easy debugging with `x64stringify(code, len)`;
+- Stringification of the IR for easy debugging with `x64stringify(code, len)`.

 Use Cases
 ---------